Over 150 years of experienceFeedmillers since 1845

 In 1845 was the start of todays HAVENS-company, when Mr. Godfried Kaanen (ancestor of current directors Mr. Han en Mr. Joris Kaanen) bought the Vierlingsbeek watermill in the South-East of the Province of Noord-Brabant (The Netherlands) (see upper picture -->).

 Due to its ideal location close to the Peel marches, the watermill was never short of water and could work all-year-round.
 In those days this was a big advantage, compared to other water- or windmills.
-In 1923 Mr. Godfried Kaanen jr. (grandson of the founder of the company) and his half-brothers Mr. Harrie and Martin Havens started a cereal-trade on the Maasriver in Maashees, after the river was kanalised.
+In 1923 Mr. Godfried Kaanen jr. (grandson of the founder of the company) and his half-brothers Mr. Harrie and Martin Havens started a cereal-tradeing company at the Meuse river in Maashees, after the river was canalised.
 The company was named after their (step)father: "J.P.
 Havens Graanhandel NV".

-Later in the 1930ies, a large state-of-the-art grain storage silo was built (see middle picture-->), to facilitate larger ships to moor with ingredients from overseas.
-It was destroyed during WWII in oktober 1944 and later it was re-built.
+Later in the 1930s, a large state-of-the-art grain storage silo was built (see middle picture-->), to facilitate larger ships to moor with ingredients from overseas.
+It was destroyed during WWII in October 1944 and it was re-built after the war.

-With the growing animal-feed business in the Netherlands, HAVENS started to grow constantly.
+With the growing animal-feed business in the Netherlands, HAVENS started growing continuously.
 In 1970 a second storage-silo was completed.
-And over the years, the Maashees production unit has been modernised continiously, to meet all quality demands.
+Over the years, the Maashees production unit has been modernised continiously, to meet all quality demands.

 In 1990 the company acquired another storage silo in the port of Venlo/Blerick, located on the Maasriver.
 Since 1995 HAVENS Venlo not only handles feed commodities and cereals, but also fertilisers.